TrevorEdwards/bigredapp-android/README.md

 ## What
 This is a native android application for Cornell students.
 Right now, you can use the app to:
-* See what dining halls are open and what they are serving
+* See what dining halls/cafes are open and what they are serving
 * Navigate Cornell's buildings, bus stops, and bike racks
 * See what libraries are open
 * Discover events around campus
 * Lookup people by net ID

-We are using [Kevin Chavez](https://github.com/mrkev)'s API [here](http://redapi-tious.rhcloud.com/).
+We are using [Kevin Chavez](https://github.com/mrkev)'s API [here](http://redapi-tious.rhcloud.com/)  (currently disabled).
 We also use the Cornell Open Data Initiative API [here](https://cornelldata.org/).

 ## Objectives